 Orsi’s Italian Bakery & Pizzeria

-Address: 621 Pacific St. (Little Italy, southeast of the Old Market)
+Address: 621 Pacific St. (Little Italy, south of the Old Market)

 Zio’s is a bit of an institution in Omaha.
-If you dig New York-style pizza, try it out.
+If you dig New York-style pizza, try it out because it is pretty tasty pizza.
 There is a kid’s menu, and often, the waiter will bring a ball of dough to the table to keep your kid occupied.
-Zio’s made the list for best places to get pizza in Omaha.

 Related post: 20+ Must-Try Restaurants In Omaha

-Headed to Omaha’s Henry Doorly Zoo & Aquarium?
+Have plans for a day at Omaha’s Henry Doorly Zoo & Aquarium?
 You can purchase food there at plenty of dining locations, but they aren’t always satisfying and they’re definitely pricey.
-If you didn’t pack a lunch, here’ s another option we tried recently:

 Stay In The Know!